-In my 20+ years making documentaries I have learned a few tricks that have helped inspire my projects forward and break the ice in my creative process.
-I am sharing those ideas below in hopes that they help you in your own filmmaking journey.
+In my 20+ years making documentaries I have learned and developed a few methods that have helped move my projects forward and break the ice in my creative process.
+I am sharing these ideas below in the hope that they help you in your own filmmaking journey.

 1. Pick your topic carefully

 If you’re planning on making a feature-length documentary, give thought to the level of commitment involved before internally greenlighting the film.
 Does your story have the substance and thematic weight to sustain a feature-length documentary?
 Are you prepared to spend the next two to five years of your life making and releasing this film?

 2. Begin with the core idea and feeling

 This is the underlying theme that inspires you to make the film.
 It will eventually keep your audience engaged as they go on an exploration of that theme and story with you.
 Write a few pages in your journal about the topic of your film and what themes resonate or don’t resonate with you.

 Where do you see your film screening?
 At a film festival?
 On HBO or Netflix?
 A grassroots screening tour on college campuses?
 What’s the best fit for your film?
 How will you approach the story to engage with that specific audience?

 4. Develop your pitch (ASAP)

 When you bump into a decision-maker or distributor at a film festival, or inside an elevator, can you encapsulate your story in one or two sentences that will leave them wanting more?
 It is worth having your "Elevator Pitch" prepared, especially when you cross paths with prospective producers and decision-makers.
 Develop your pitch to encompass who or what your film is about, what they want (goals, needs and desires), and what is standing in their way of getting it (obstacles and conflicts).
 Highlight your “hook,” or what makes your take on this topic unique.

 5.Research and note-taking